What is COVID-19?

 You do not have to continue to self-isolate if you just have a continuing cough or loss of sense of smell or taste, as these can linger.

-If other people in your household develop symptoms while self-isolating with you, they should arrange for a test.
+If other people in your household develop symptoms, they should arrange for a test.
 They must isolate a further minimum of 10 days if the test is positive.

 - Stay in separate rooms, if possible.